gvvaughan/specl/doc/specl.md

 What we really want to do here is skip the entire group on systems that do not support that particular feature.
-We could write a wrapper function to call `expect`, and sometimes that's a useful idiom; but here, we can use a programmatic `it` inside the outer `describe` group, and then wrap the whole example in an `if`, like so:
+We could write a wrapper function to call `expect`, and sometimes that's a useful idiom; but here, we can use a programmatic `examples` inside the outer `describe` group, and then wrap the whole example in an `if`, like so:

 {% highlight lua %}
-    - describe system-specific feature: if have_feature then it ("diagnoses missing arguments", function () expect (system_specific ()).to_raise "bad argument" end) it ("diagnoses wrong argument types", function () expect (system_specific (false)).to_raise "string expected" end) end
+    - describe system-specific feature: if have_feature then examples {["it diagnoses missing arguments"] = function () expect (system_specific ()).to_raise "bad argument" end}
+          examples {["it diagnoses wrong argument types"] = function () expect (system_specific (false)).to_raise "string expected"
+          end}
+        end
 {% endhighlight %}

-As you can see, we can call `it` with a description string, followed by a [thunk], which interact with [formatters](#4-formatters) in precisely the same fashion as a separate [YAML] `it` description and example in that position would have.
+As you can see, we can call `examples` with a one element table using the description string as a key, followed by a [thunk] for a value.
+A programmatic specificiation written this way interacts with [formatters](#4-formatters) in precisely the same fashion as a separate [YAML] `it` description and example in that position would have done.

-For even further simplification of repetitive boiler-plate code you can define a function in `spec_helper.lua` that adds a series of parameterized examples when called from an example block in any
+For even further simplification of repetitive boiler-plate code you can write the examples calls in a function in your `spec_helper.lua` file, which adds that same series of parameterized examples when called from an example block in any spec-file:
-spec-file:

 {% highlight lua %}
     - describe system-specific feature: